GU4243-ADS/spring2018-project1-yujiehu/README.md

 ### 1.2 TF-IDF

 TF stands for term frequency or how often a word appears in a text and it is what is studied above in the word cloud.
 IDF stands for inverse document frequncy, and it is a way to pay more attention to words that are rare within the entire set of text data that is more sophisticated than simply removing stop words.
 Multiplying these two values together calculates a term's tf-idf, which is the frequency of a term adjusted for how rarely it is used.
-We'll use tf-idf as a heuristic index to indicate how frequently a certain author uses a word relative to the frequency that ll the authors use the word.
+We'll use tf-idf as a heuristic index to indicate how frequently a certain author uses a word relative to the frequency that other authors use the word.
 Therefore we will find words that are characteristic for a specific author, a good thing to have if we are interested in solving the author identification problem.

 ![image](figs/unnamed-chunk-7-1.png)